2025 ANNUAL REPORT

 Youth ages 4 to 13 attended one of our 17 Summer Learning Academies – 96% at absolutely no cost to their families

-Middle and high schoolers prepared for college and careers through Y Achievers
+Middle and high schoolers supported in exploring and preparing for college and careers through Y Achievers

 Youth Development Video Cover